-Tickets are valid for all modes of public transport.
+Tickets are valid on all modes of public transport.

 Funding of Public Transport

-Infrastructure for railroad and national road network funded by state, participation by the cities.
+Railway and national road network infrastructure is funded by the State, the cities participate.

-Infrastructure for urban rail and buses on street network as well as stations and terminals funded by the cities, occasional participation by the state especially for rail projects.
+Urban rail and bus infrastructure as well as stations and terminals are funded by the cities; the State participates occasionally, in particular in rail projects.

 Current developments and projects

 - Renewal of the Travel Card and information systems